-- > Pre-diversified funds that shift in investment mix, according to your age;
+- > Target retirement date funds (pre-diversified funds that shift in investment mix, according to your age);

 - > Index funds:

 - > Actively managed funds; and/or

 - > The Citigroup Common Stock Fund.

 If you enroll in the Plan, you choose the investment options in which contributions to your accounts will be invested.